palaktest/blog/content/posts/my-surface-pro-journey.md

 hole.
-This feeling is only magnified by even 30 seconds of experience with an iPad, which, I repeat, *is not a laptop*, but nevertheless feels not only natural but actually *delightful* in the way that an interface does when it is thoughtfully designed from the ground up to be so.
+This feeling is only magnified by even 30 seconds of experience with an iPad, which, I repeat, *is not a laptop*, but nevertheless feels not only natural but actually *delightful* in the way that an interface does when it is thoughtfully designed from the ground up to work exactly the way it does.

-I spent very little time talking about the Surface Pen here.
-Quick thoughts: the Surface Pen is amazing.
-Microsoft put a Wacom digitizer in there and it is every bit as responsive and satisfying to use as you would hope.
-The Surface Pen is the best thing about the Surface Pro.
-You just have to fight with everything else about it during every other moment that you're touching it, and for me that did not average out to a tolerable experience.

 So yeah, those are my totally unfiltered thoughts about the Microsoft Surface Pro 6.